dlang/DIPs/DIPs/DIP1NNN-DK.md

 In the proposed changes I use the term "unsafe types".

 An unsafe type is a type which has underlying bit-patterns that risk causing memory corruption in `@safe` code.
+A safe type on the other hand only exists of [safe values](https://dlang.org/spec/function.html#safe-values).

 The prime example of an unsafe type is a pointer, but any type that contains a pointer is also unsafe:
 - classes
 - arrays